-The School's Asbestos Co-ordinator is responsible for the following:
+The School's Asbestos Co-ordinator is Liz Davies, School Business Manager and is responsible for the following:

 - (a) Compiling and maintaining asbestos records.
-These records will form part of the premises maintenance records and are to be accessible to the Governing Body, Head Teacher, Service Managers, Contractors and relevant Trade Union Safety Representatives; - (b) Setting up a system to enable the provision of expert advice and the containment of asbestos in the event of an asbestos emergency, in accordance with 5.2 of these arrangements. - (c) Setting up a system to enable the monitoring of the condition of asbestos containing materials and ensuring appropriate action is taken in the event they deteriorate become damaged or exposed. - (d) Compiling the Asbestos Management Plan (see appendix 1)
+These records will form part of the premises maintenance records and are to be accessible to the Governing Body, Head Teacher, Service Managers, Contractors and relevant Trade Union Safety Representatives; - (b) Setting up a system to enable the provision of expert advice and the containment of asbestos in the event of an asbestos emergency, in accordance with the Asbestos Emergency Procedure of these arrangements. - (c) Setting up a system to enable the monitoring of the condition of asbestos containing materials and ensuring appropriate action is taken in the event they deteriorate become damaged or exposed. - (d) Compiling the Asbestos Management Plan (see appendix 1)